Podcast with guitarist and guitar teacher Vincent Janse

 Vincent: His mom told me and told me several points he was on when he came home.

-Vincent: He went in his in his room playing guitar.
+Vincent: He went in his room playing guitar.
 Everything was talky, takita.

 Vincent: He had some great weeks as some great places.